aryamasinha/Hacktoberfest_2020/First_Contributions/CONTRIBUTING.md

 5. Create a PR mentioning the issue ID.

-6. Be among the first 75,000 participants to complete the challenge to get a limited edition T-shirt or plant a tree.
+6. Be among the first 75,000 participants to complete the challenge by making four valid pull requests (PRs) between October 1-31 (in any time zone) to get a limited edition T-shirt or plant a tree.